Guide

 and live=False

-nodes (thus preventing edge rolloff), but metrics are only computed for live=True
+nodes (thus preventing edge rolloff), but derivative metrics are only tabulated for live=True

 nodes.
 This eliminates edge roll-off effects, reduces unnecessary computation, and cleanly identifies which nodes are or are not in the buffered roll-off area.
-If some other process will be used for filtering the nodes, or if boundary roll-off is not being considered, then set all nodes to live=True
+If some other post-processing step will be used for filtering the nodes, or if boundary roll-off is not being considered, then set all nodes to live=True

 .